pinohu/DYNASTY/ohu-legacy-codex/volume-ii-legal-fiduciary/VOLUME-II-COMPLETION-SUMMARY.md

 1.  **Form the Trust**: Interview South Dakota trust companies and engage counsel to draft the deed.
 2.  **Audit Entities**: Ensure all existing LLCs have up-to-date Operating Agreements and are properly capitalized.
 3.  **Implement Agreements**: Sign Management Services Agreements between PNR Holdings and the operating companies.
-4.  **Fund the Trust**: Begin the process of transferring LLC interests into The Enterprise Trust.
+4.  **Fund the Trust**: Begin the process of transferring LLC interests into The Dynasty Trust.

 ---